In Cold Blood by Truman Capote

 The Nowhere City by Alison Lurie

-The Living Races of Man by Carleton S. Coon, by Edward E. Hunt Jr.
+The Living Races of Man by Carleton S. Coon and Edward E. Hunt Jr.

 An Essay on the Causes of the Variety of Complexion and Figure in the Human Species by Samuel Stanhope Smith, edited by Winthrop D. Jordan